 SOME OTHER EXPERIMENTS

-When under the pressures I have described here, it can help to be ‘kind’ to yourself with different experiments; especially those that allow you to “just notice” what is going on for you, now.
+When under the pressure from conflicts, often described as ‘dissonance’ by therapists, it can help to be ‘kind’ to yourself with different experiments; especially those that allow you to “just notice” what is going on for you, now.
 Anything that fosters our ability to reflect can be helpful so controlled breathing can fit the bill.

 Affirmation work helps here.
 Affirmations are short, positive statements we can hear in our heads, or even say out loud.
 I am including a small sample on another page along with further discussion about this form of safe experiment.